Narragansett people

-Assistant Tribal Treasurer: Walter K. Babcock

-Name
+Name and origin

-Some present-day Narragansett people believe that their name means "people of the little points and bays".
-Pritzker's Native American Encyclopedia translates the name as "(People) of the Small Point".

-The Narragansett language died out in the 19th century, so modern attempts to understand its words have to make use of written sources.
-The earliest such sources are the writings of English colonists in the 1600s, and at that time the name of the Narragansett people was spelled in a variety of different ways, perhaps attesting to different local pronunciations.
-The present spelling "Narragansett" was first used by Massachusetts governor John Winthrop in his History of New England (1646); but assistant governor Edward Winslow spelled it "Nanohigganset", while Rhode Island preacher Samuel Gorton preferred "Nanhyganset"; Roger Williams, who founded the city of Providence and came into closest contact with the Narragansett people, used a host of different spellings including "Nanhiggonsick", "Nanhigonset", "Nanihiggonsicks", "Nanhiggonsicks", "Narriganset", "Narrogonset", and "Nahigonsicks".

-Underneath this diversity of spelling a common phonetic background can be discerned.
-Linguist James Hammond Trumbull explains that naiag or naiyag means a corner or angle in the Algonquian languages, so that the prefix nai is found in the names of many points of land on the sea coast and rivers of New England (e.g. Nayatt Point in Barrington, RI, and Noyack on Long Island).
-The word na-ig-an-set, according to Trumbull, signifies "the territory about the point", and na-ig-an-eog means "the people of the point".
+The name Narragansett has been translated as "people of the little points and bays" and "(People) of the Small Point".
+Linguist James Hammond Trumbull wrote that naiag or naiyag means a corner or angle in the Algonquian languages, so that the prefix nai is found in the names of many points of land on the sea coast and rivers of New England (e.g. Nayatt Point in Rhode Island and Noyack on Long Island).
+The word nai-ig-an-set, according to Trumbull, signifies "the territory about the point", and nai-ig-an-eog means "the people of the point".

+Narragansetts were first written about in the 17th century, and their name was spelled in many different ways, including Nanohigganset, Nanhyganset, Nanhiggonsick, Nanhigonset, Nanihiggonsicks, Nanhiggonsicks, Narriganset, Narrogonset, and Nahigonsicks.

-Roger Williams spent much time learning and studying the Narragansett language, and he wrote a definitive study on it in 1643 entitled A Key Into the Language of America.
+Roger Williams learned the tribe's language and wrote A Key into the Language of America in 1643.
+In that book, Williams gave the tribe's name as Nanhigganeuck though later he used the spelling Nahigonset.
 He traced the source of the word Narragansett to a geographical location:

 Being inquisitive of what root the title or denomination Nahigonset should come I heard that Nahigonsset was so named from a little island, between Puttaquomscut and Mishquomacuk on the sea and fresh water side.
 I went on purpose to see it, and about the place called Sugar Loaf Hill I saw it and was within a pole of it [i.e. a rod or 16 1/2 feet ], but could not learn why it was called Nahigonset.

-Berkeley anthropologist William Simmons, who specialized in the Narragansett people, explains the name as follows: